 In addition, common M&E workflow processes like visual effects (VFX) and animation generate large amounts of data that can quickly fill up a localized storage system.
 This lack of local storage capacity can cause production delays as new resources are identified and brought online.

 Editing, compositing, and rendering workflows create similar challenges.
 These workflows can push an existing infrastructure to its edge.
 Finally, media formats are ever-evolving and newer standards like High Dynamic Range (HDR), a focus on a wider color gamut and higher frame rates can all increase compute and storage needs.

 In all of these cases outlined above a virtualized infrastructure can provide a solution that is flexible and resource-efficient.
-A virtualized environment can efficiently manage storage resources, compute needs, and remote access (via VDI) such that an M&E organization, like Goodbye Kansas Studios, can quickly scale to meet the needs of demanding applications and workflows.
+A virtualized environment can efficiently manage storage resources, compute needs, and remote access (via VDI) such that an M&E organization can quickly scale to meet the needs of demanding applications and workflows.

 Access High-Powered Virtual Workstations Through Wacom